mmvergara/solidifying-javascript-foundations/src/content/blog/autoboxing.md

 Once the operation is complete, the temporary object is no longer needed and is garbage-collected.

 Autoboxing is one of those subtle JavaScript features that is really powerful once you understand how it works.
-It’s like having a secret helper that steps in when you need it, making your code cleaner and more concise.
+It's like having a secret helper that steps in when you need it, making your code cleaner and more concise.